tupelo-schneck/its-electric/trunk/README.txt

   java -jar its-electric-{version}.jar [options] database-directory

-The required database-directory is the directory in your filesystem where the database will be stored.
+The (required!) database-directory is the directory in your filesystem where the database will be stored.
 Note: the database gets big, on the order of 3-4GB/month.